 Ineffective list-like summary

 The author says that only 5 percent of children had Type 2 diabetes before 1994.
-In addition, he mentions that today at least 30 percent of new childhood diabetes cases in the USA are Type 2.
-He also says that more money is being spent to treat diabetes now - $100 billion a year.
+In addition, they mention that today at least 30 percent of new childhood diabetes cases in the USA are Type 2.
+They also say that more money is being spent to treat diabetes now - $100 billion a year.

-In his article “Don’t Blame the Eater,” David Zinczenko supports his position on the fast food industry by comparing today’s rates of Type 2 diabetes to those prior to 1994.
-He makes it clear that instances of Type 2 diabetes have increased dramatically, as has the cost of preventing the spread of this disease.
+In author's article “Don’t Blame the Eater,” David Zinczenko supports their position on the fast food industry by comparing today’s rates of Type 2 diabetes to those prior to 1994.
+David makes it clear that instances of Type 2 diabetes have increased dramatically, as has the cost of preventing the spread of this disease.

 An effective summary doesn’t just report source information but also indicates concisely how the ideas connect and why they matter.
 You will also notice that the second example mentions the name of the author and the article, which is an important way of signalling to your reader that you are referring to someone else’s work, rather than presenting your own original ideas.